ProxLock/Landing/README.md

 # ProxLock Landing Page

-This is the frontend web application for **ProxLock**, a secure API proxy management platform.
+This is the landing website for **ProxLock**, a secure API proxy management platform.
 ProxLock provides a secure gateway for your applications, ensuring your sensitive API credentials stay safe through an innovative XORed partial key system.

 ## About ProxLock